guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-overview.md

 <properties
-   pageTitle="The Common Data Servic: Overview | Microsoft PowerApps" description="An overview of this powerful way to store and model data" services="" suite="powerapps"
+   pageTitle="The Common Data Service: Overview | Microsoft PowerApps" description="An overview of this powerful way to store and model data" services="" suite="powerapps"